 Why merely advocate for gun ownership rights when you can create your own media organization to legitimize these beliefs — and rival gun violence coverage offered by traditional, fact-based news sources?
 In late 2016, the group established NRATV, an online news channel that features a slew of conspiracy-addled shows to further fix the NRA’s narrative in the minds of its supporters.
 The channel’s slogan is “The Truth is Under Fire.”
 This past May, an NRATV host somehow linked ISIS to liberal support for gun control through a nonsensical false flag operation.
 This dramatic portrayal of gun reform, and the country at large, may seem farcical, but it endures because the NRA knowingly plays into the country’s polarized politics.
 The group knows how to spin a captivating tale, and it has the money to disseminate it.

-Still, perhaps what is most elemental to the NRA’s lasting success as an arbiter of public opinion is its use of deception.
 To justify liberal gun laws, the organization litters its slickly-produced videos with glaring falsehoods now ingrained in hardline circles, among them, the popular but factually-misleading assertion that “guns don’t kill people, people kill people.”
 To many, these claims may seem absurd, but in the end they perform their job quite well.
 A serious, fact-based discussion on gun violence has yet to take place in America because these myths, compulsively repeated by the NRA, its supporters, and conservative lawmakers, prevent such a conversation from even getting off the ground.

 As David Frum recently wrote in The Atlantic, “gun safety begins, not with technical fixes, but with spreading the truthful information.”
 As long as the NRA still has influence over Republican voters, any efforts to curb violence through stricter legislation will invariably be sidelined by the group’s cherished talking points, such as the inane notion that the only way to stop a “bad guy” with a gun is a “good guy” with a gun.

 So in the end, it is not necessarily money, or their own personal fervour, driving conservative lawmakers to continually defend gun ownership rights in the face of overwhelming violence.
 Some Republicans certainly seem to buy into the NRA’s message, but many are simply afraid to challenge the political behemoth that is the NRA.
-Not only does the special rights group shape the attitudes Republican voters have towards guns, it also helms a powerful communications machine which can tank any conservative lawmaker that doesn’t toe the organization’s line.
+Not only does the special rights group shape the attitudes Republican voters have towards guns, it also helms a powerful communications machine which can target and tank any conservative lawmaker that doesn’t toe the organization’s line.
 The group spends astonishing amounts of money on campaign ads to boost favoured candidates or derail those who they feel may be inefficiently supportive of their cause.
 Senators and Congressman are also graded based on past support for gun rights.
 For a Republican, an “A” is of crucial political value, apparently well worth the concerted negligence paid towards the country’s gun violence problem.

 Photo of 2007 Houston gun show used on behalf of Wikipedia Commons.